JovanSk/urban-traffic-monitoring/README.md

 - Timestamp overlay

 The goal of the project is to simulate a **traffic analytics visualization system** similar to those used in smart city and intelligent transportation applications.
+The visualization is based entirely on manual CVAT annotations exported in COCO format.

 ## System Pipeline